simon-stahlberg/mimir/README.md

   Given that both grounded and lifted settings are supported by the library, the bitset representation ensures consistency across both approaches.

 - **State-Dependent Action Costs (SDAC):**
-  State-dependent actions costs play a crucial role in accurately modelling real-world problems.
+  State-dependent action costs play a crucial role in accurately modeling real-world problems.
 For example, the cost of moving between locations might depend on the actual distance or the type of transportation.
-Mimir supports all features of `:action-costs` allowing modellers to write complex cost expressions directly into conditional effects.
+Mimir supports all `:action-costs` features, allowing modelers to write complex cost expressions directly into conditional effects.

 ## Getting Started (Python)